Underinsurance (healthcare): Definition differences

-Economical Underinsurance
+Economical underinsurance

 The economic definition of underinsurance is a person's actual ability to pay for their recommended health care and services.
 This includes the cost of the insurance premiums, co-payments, and deductibles.
 An economic definition of underinsurance specifically defines a certain monetary limit above which the expenses of health care coverage become a significant financial burden, and interfere with access to care.
-This definition of underinsurance is utilized and identified when an individuals' out-of-pocket expenses for necessary medical care are above a specified percent of that individual's income, within a given time frame.
+This definition of underinsurance is utilized and identified when an individual's out-of-pocket expenses for necessary medical care are above a specified percent of that individual's income, within a given time frame.
 This definition is also used when a person chooses to delay, or not receive necessary health care services solely because of the out-of-pocket costs associated with the services.

+High-deductible health plans (HDHPs) add on to the issue of underinsurance as people are required to pay more out of pocket before insurance coverage begins, which can lead to underinsurance and financial strain.
+These plans became popular in the early 2000s as a way to keep premiums lower despite rising healthcare costs.By 2009 about ten million Americans had HDHPs, and the share of employees with these plans rose from eight percent in 2009 to 13 percent in 2010.
+Although HDHPs were originally meant to be paired with health savings accounts (HSAs) to help cover expenses tax-free, most people did not have an HSA, leaving them responsible for large medical costs that could lead to debt or bankruptcy.

-Attitudinal Underinsurance
+Attitudinal underinsurance

-Attitudinal definitions are derived from the consumers' perceptions, (as opposed to factual monetary limits) as well as their satisfaction in regards to health care.
+Attitudinal definitions are derived from the consumers' perceptions (as opposed to factual monetary limits), as well as their satisfaction in regards to health care.
 This definition leaves more opportunities for individual interpretation as compared to that of the economical and structural underinsurance definitions.
-The attitudinal underinsurance definition is recognized when; (1) at least one health benefit that the individual would prefer to receive is not covered by insurance, (2) when there is at least one symptom that the person believed required treatment for which insurance coverage treatment was not provided, or (3) when a person is dissatisfied with their insurance plan.
-Because there adequate room for personal interpretation in this definition, surveys that are conducted using this definition often are not always as well accepted when compared to surveys that are conducted using the structural and economical definitions.
+The attitudinal underinsurance definition is recognized when: (1) at least one health benefit that the individual would prefer to receive is not covered by insurance, (2) when there is at least one symptom that the person believed required treatment for which insurance coverage treatment was not provided, or (3) when a person is dissatisfied with their insurance plan.
+Because there is adequate room for personal interpretation in this definition, surveys that are conducted using this definition often are not always as well accepted when compared to surveys conducted using the structural and economical definitions.

-Structural Underinsurance
+Structural underinsurance

-Structural definitions of insurance, generally consider both the type of benefits that are offered by the healthcare insurance program, as well as the number and range of providers whose services are covered under the identified plan.
+Structural definitions of insurance generally consider both the type of benefits that are offered by the healthcare insurance program, as well as the number and range of providers whose services are covered under the identified plan.
 A structural approach to defining underinsurance uses a benchmark benefits package as a basis of comparison.
 Structural underinsurance is utilized when at least one benefit in the benchmark package is not covered by the individual's health insurance plan.